ClementNerma/NightOS/docs/specs/applications/context.md

 - The execution context (1 byte)
 - The application's [ANID](../../concepts/applications.md#application-identifier) (4 bytes)

+If the command was not started a command, the context ends here.
+Else, it also contains the following informations:

+- The ANID of the caller application (4 bytes)
 - The number of arguments the process was started with (1 byte)
 - The cumulated size of all arguments, in bytes - up to 63.5 KB (2 bytes)
+- RC identifier for the CMDIN pipe (8 bytes)
+- RC identifier for the CMDUSR pipe (8 bytes)
+- SC identifier for the CMDMSG pipe (8 bytes)
+- SC identifier for the CMDERR pipe (8 bytes)
+- SC identifier for the CMDRAW pipe (8 bytes)
+- SC identifier for the CMDOUT pipe (8 bytes)
-- _Future-proof shift space_ (252 bytes)
+- _Future-proof shift space_ (196 bytes)
-- The null-terminated name of the exposed command the process was started for, filled with zeros if the process was not created from a command (256 bytes)
 - The value of command-line arguments (up to 63.5 KB)

-The context's size may vary depending on the provided command-line arguments from 512 bytes to 64 KB.
+The context's size may so vary from 512 bytes to 64 KB.

 ## Arguments structure